Will there be wave starts?

 How many aid stations will there be?

-There will be four aid stations on the full course.
-Depending on your distance you will pass either one, two, or all four stations.
+There will be seven aid stations on the full course.
+Depending on your distance you will pass either one, two, four , or all seven stations.

-As this is an out and back course, you will pass through each station twice i.e. those completing the 5km will pass table one twice, those in the 10km will pass stations one and two twice, and those completing the half marathon will pass through all four stations twice.
+As this is an out and back course, you will pass through each station twice i.e. those completing the 5km will pass table one twice, those in the 10km will pass stations one and two twice, those completing the half marathon will pass through four stations twice, and those completing the marathon will pass through six stations twice and one station at the marathon turn point.

 Station one and two will be water only.
 Station three and four will also have Bindi.
 There will also be water, Bindi and fruit available at the finish line.